jmatos35/hello-world/README.md

 # hello-world
 This is my first repository.
-This is just a tes.
+This is just a test.
+Este es mi primer cambio.